observeinc/terraform-aws-lambda/modules/snapshot/README.md

 periodically.
 Additionally, the module will add a policy to the existing lambda to ensure that all requested endpoints are accessible.

-## Terraform versions

-Terraform 0.12 and newer.
-Submit pull-requests to `main` branch.

 ## Usage

 ```hcl